Diese Seite ist nur auf Englisch verfügbar.

 Food Huggers discovered counterfeits of their products during their Kickstarter campaign before they had even entered product development.
 The problem initially seemed contained to Chinese site Alibaba, but as their popularity grew, counterfeit Food Huggers suddenly appeared in great quantities on e-commerce sites popular in the US, like Amazon.

 Food Huggers looked into legal action, sending a very expensive C&D letter, but realised that claiming damages from hundreds of individuals was unrealistic with such high legal costs.
 They turned to Red Points’ scalable, digital solution, which automates counterfeit detection and removal, clearly displaying results to clients through a web-based dashboard.

-In two months Red Points found 2,297 infringements, removing 2,166 for an impressive success rate of 94%.
+To date Red Points found 5,322 infringements, removing 3,542 for an impressive success rate of 96.9% for enforceable listings.
 Counterfeits were most prevalent on Aliexpress, Wish and Alibaba, with a $3.50 price average where genuines retail at $10.95.
 Adrienne says days’ worth of work removing counterfeits now take her just a couple of minutes with Red Points.